 A growing question for policymakers, consumers and environmental advocates centers on what actually happens to the material people return for recycling.
 Recent national reports have called attention to recyclable material being shipped overseas, with mounting uncertainty regarding the actual recycling outcomes and growing worries about material ending up in landfills or not being disposed of responsibly.

-In Oregon, we can be confident that when it comes to beverage containers, our Bottle Bill and OBRC’s stewardship efforts erase these concerns.
+In Oregon, we can be confident that when it comes to beverage containers, our Bottle Bill and OBRC’s stewardship efforts erase these concerns and help ensure that no resource is wasted.
 All bottles and cans returned through the BottleDrop network are sorted at a BottleDrop Redemption Center or at one of OBRC’s main processing facilities.
 Customers are credited with their funds, mechanized sortation equipment ensures that the containers are separated by material type, and the materials are compacted and prepared for their next step in the recycling journey.

 The plastic bottles in Oregon’s system stay close to home as well.
 OBRC is a co-owner of the ORPET facility in St. Helens, which receives every plastic container returned through OBRC.
 ORPET is a “wash and flake” facility, meaning that the plastic bottles are chipped into smaller pieces that are then sent through an intricate wash process.
 The result is Grade-A rPET “flake” which is then further processed into the raw material to become new plastic products, including plastic bottles, again.

 ORPET also separates the plastic cap material from plastic bottles during the process, which is chipped and washed just like the PET bottle material.
 So, keep those plastic caps on the bottles you return, and we’ll make sure they get recycled as well.